HBO documentary sheds new light on 'Atlanta Child Murders'

-Terrell hopes new light can be shed nationwide on the murders that terrorized the African American community in the city within a two-year time span with the HBO documentary "Atlanta's Missing and Murdered: The Lost Children."
-The five-part series, which begins Sunday, will explore how the victims' family members and others remain skeptical about Wayne Williams being the sole killer, despite evidence linking him to those murders and 10 others.
+Terrell says he hopes new light can be shed nationwide on the murders that terrorized the African-American community in the city within a two-year time span with the HBO documentary “Atlanta’s Missing and Murdered: The Lost Children.”
+The five-part series, which began Sunday, will explore how the victims’ family members and others remain skeptical about Wayne Williams being the sole killer, despite evidence linking him to those murders and 10 others.

 “I really want them to find out who did it,” said Terrell, whose 12-year-old brother, Earl, was one of the 29 abducted and killed between 1979 and 1981.
 “It would be closure to a lot of parents and others who want answers.
 It’s more than just blaming Wayne Williams.
 His name was embedded in everybody’s heads.
 Let us be focused on something else.
 He was convicted of two adults, but the rest were children.
 What about them?”